Tumulty-Web-Services/tumultywebservices.dev/src/posts/2021-01-09-how-to-paint-a-webpage-faster.md

 1. User requests a web page through the browser
 2. The request is sent to the server
 3. The server uses server-side code and complex logic to put the page's content together
-4. The server then sends the results back the user's computer
+4. The server then sends the results back to the user's computer
-5. The browser begins rendering the request on the screen.
+5. The browser begins rendering the request on the screen

 Ensuring that steps 2 and 3 are running smoothly is the first step in optimizing the LCP of a web page.

-#### Using a Content Delivery Network (CDN)
+#### Serving the site on a CDN (Content Delivery Network)

 A CDN is an interconnected network of servers that are all located in different areas.
 If you host your site on a CDN, the content is delivered to the user from a server potentially closer to their location.
 If a site is hosted on a single server than the user must be closer to the server to improve the requested speed.

-#### Caching Site Asseets
+#### Use Cache

 Many websites have a contact page containing some paragraphs of text and a form, not much changes on this page.
 If your site has one of these pages, then it's a good idea to store this page in the server cache to reduce the Time To First Byte.

 You can also apply server caching by doing the following:
 * Set up a reverse proxy to serve cached content and act as a middle man between the user and the server
 * Cloud providers like Firebase, AWS, and Azure have settings for caching
-* If you are using a CDN make sure that edge servers are provided.
+* If you are using a CDN, make sure that edge servers are provided.
 So you can save assets on a server closer to your user

-#### Serve HTML pages cache-first
+#### Using a "butler" to cache HTML pages

 You can add an under-the-hood butler to your website, a small snippet of code that runs in the background and conduct how requests are intercepted and served, called a service-worker.
 You can use this service-worker to programmatically control caching and make it possible for the page's HTML content to render the same file again and again, and only update it when there is a change to the file.

-#### Establishing third-party connections early
+#### Connect to 3rd-party resources first

 Requesting resources from the server, as you can see, its a pretty big job.
 By adding requests for resources from another server, you are adding a new layer of complexity.
 To prevent things from getting further complicated, you can set the link to that resource with a "preconnect" or "DNS-prefetch" relation value.
 In code, it'll look something like this...